dimavroudis/autoconvert-greeklish-permalinks/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress.

 == Changelog ==

+= 1.3.3 =
+* Improved UI: Used WordPress Colors

+= 1.3.2 =
+* Fixed bug that didn't allow terms without posts to be converted

+= 1.3.1 =
+* Fixed bug that didn't allow taxonomies to be converted

 = 1.3 =
 * Added conversion of old terms